Rainmire/emotion/README.md

   ?delete <emote> Delete an emote
   ?emotes         List all emotes
-  ?gettoken       Generate a token used to import emotes from this server ?import <token> Import emotes from another server.
-Use ?gettoken in the source server to generate a token ?help           Print this index
+  ?gettoken       Generate a token used to import emotes from this server ?import <token> Import emotes from another server ?help           List all commands

+Use "help? <command>" to get more detailed information about a specific command.
 ```

 To add emotion to your server, click here: https://discordapp.com/api/oauth2/authorize?client_id=417809459864272906&permissions=0&scope=bot